 Kenneth Woolward wrote in a Newsweek article saying, “In many ways, the 20th century has belonged to Mary.
-From almost every continent, visionaries have reported more than 400 ‘apparitions’ of the Virgin – more than in the previous three centuries combined … Taken together, these visions point to what the Marian Movement believes is a millenial ‘Age of Mary’ (August 1997, 50).
+From almost every continent, visionaries have reported more than 400 ‘apparitions’ of the Virgin – more than in the previous three centuries combined … Taken together, these visions point to what the Marian Movement believes is a millennial ‘Age of Mary’.

 These are not just wild, ecstatic visions in Catholic countries, but credible reports from many other countries.
-In the 1960s, thousands of people saw a “lady composed of light” holding a baby as she seems to be floating across the roof of a Coptic Orthodox church in Cairo, Egypt.
-“Several nights each week, thousands of Muslims fell to their knees on prayer rugs spread wherever space permitted, and wept before the ‘magnificient, wondrous, glorious form of Our Lady from Heaven'” (Ray Strant, Fatima Prophecy).
+In the 1960s, thousands of people saw a “lady composed of light,” holding a baby as she seems to float across the roof of a Coptic Orthodox church in Cairo, Egypt.
+“Several nights each week,” wrote Ray Strant in Fatima Prophecy, “thousands of Muslims fell to their knees on prayer rugs spread wherever space permitted, and wept before the ‘magnificent, wondrous, glorious form of Our Lady from Heaven’.”

 Now, if this mysterious lady is actually Mary and her messages are really from Heaven, then we need to test them with God’s Word.
-The Bible says we must “Test all spirits” (1Jn.
+The Bible commands us to “test all spirits” (1Jn.
 4:1) and “Prove all things” (1Thess.
 5:21).
 If her messages contradict God’s Word, we must reject them.

 “The housewife, who had been born into a Catholic family and had herself attended Catholic schools and churches when she was young had no doubt that the figure standing before her was the Virgin Mary also known as Mary, the Mother of God” (Saturday Sun, February 17, 2007).

-These apparitions come in different forms and guises.
-For example, when this entity appears in Africa, she looks more African.
+These apparitions come under different guises.
+When this entity appears in Africa, she looks African.
 When she appears in the East, she looks oriental.
 Her messages also varies.
 When she appears to a Catholic, her messages are fully in line with Catholic beliefs.
-But when she appears to a New Ager for example, her messages are not that rigid Catholicism, instead it’s more on ecumenism and New age philosophies.
+But when she appears to a New Ager for example, her messages are more New Age philosophies than rigid Catholicism.
 This lends credence to the fact that there is an agenda behind the apparitions.
-It’s a well-laid out plan from the spirit realm to enthrone her all over the world.
-She quoted saying:
+There is a well-laid out plan from the spirit realm to enthrone her all over the world.
+She’s quoted saying:

 In a message given to Chris Courtis in 2004 she says: “I wish to also tell you that before my apparitions end completely, I shall be seen by every denomination and religion throughout this world.
 I will be seen among all people, not for just a moment, but everyone will have a chance to see me.”

-From the above quotes, it’s obvious that this Queen of heaven craves for worship from all over the world and this can only be realized by uniting all religions into one.
+From the above quotes, it’s obvious that this Queen of heaven craves for worship from all over the world and this can only be realized by uniting all religions.
 This desire for worship is exactly what Satan craves: “I will ascend above the heights of the clouds; I will be like the most High” (Isa.
 14:14).
-This was the same thing he wanted Jesus to give him (Matt.
+This was the same thing he wanted Jesus to offer him (Matt.
 4:8).
 Every time millions of people gather to worship this false Mary, Satan is right there.

-But Jesus declared: “I am the way, the truth and the life, no one cometh unto the Father, but by me” (Jn.
-14:6) There is only one way to be saved and that is through Jesus Christ.
+Jesus declared: “I am the way, the truth and the life.
+No one comes to the Father except through me” (Jn.
+14:6).
+There is only one way to be saved and that is through Jesus Christ.
 It doesn’t matter what religion a person holds on to, if he does not trust in Jesus alone and in His perfect work on the cross, he is lost eternally.

 In contrast, this spirit says: